Embattled fitness empire posts huge loss, faces up to five possible lawsuits

 "I am pleased with the performance of our studios, which generated same-store sales growth of 6 per cent as well as record system-wide sales of US$127.1m, representing year-over-year growth of 23 per cent," F45 interim chief executive Ben Coates said in a statement.

-Mr Coates said there were 92 net initial studio openings during the quarter bringing the total count to 1958.
+Coates said there were 92 net initial studio openings during the quarter bringing the total count to 1958.

 He told investors a number of franchise sales had been cancelled after third-party financing had fallen through.